This series takes you from zero to hero with the latest and greatest cloud data warehousing platform, Snowflake.

 - The corresponding password for that user

 As Snowflake is a cloud service, each account is accessed via a URL.
-For example, InterWorks’ account in the EU is accessed via https://interworks.eu-central-1.snowflakecomputing.com.
+This URL is usually of the following format:

 Preparing a Warehouse

-We encourage Snowflake users to test their data loads with various warehouse sizes to find their optimal balance between credit cost to performance.
-As we are loading a very small file in a bespoke instance, we will use an extra-small warehouse called LOAD_WH.
+We encourage Snowflake users to test their data loads with various warehouse sizes to find their optimum balance between credit cost to performance.
+As we are loading a very small file in a bespoke instance, we will use an extra small warehouse called “LOAD_WH”.

 If the warehouse does not exist, it can be created with the CREATE WAREHOUSE command.
-Note that we have determined the size as extra small, along with setting the AUTO_SUSPEND to 300 and the AUTO_RESUME to TRUE.
-This means that our warehouse will automatically suspend itself if it has not been used for five minutes, eliminating costs when the warehouse is unused:
+Note that we have determined the size as extra small to keep this as low-cost as possible.
+We could also configure other options such as the AUTO_SUSPEND if desired.

 Preparing a Database